 Microsoft has unveiled a "state of the art" file system for the next 10 years that builds on NTFS.
 Named Resilient File System (ReFS), Microsoft's latest baby will be delivered with Windows 8 Server and become the foundation of storage on Windows Clients.
-ReFS will be used with Windows 8's Storage Spaces, a feature in Microsoft …
+ReFS will be used with Windows 8's Storage Spaces, a feature in …

 no resurrection for this then?

 It works very similar to WinFS, as the text states: "This is the same approach we have used with new file systems in the past."

 So it will probably be hyped as a major reason to upgrade for two windows versions in a row and then be canceled.

 Strange, though, that I'm sitting here using a browser/email client that lets me tag things to my heart's content, have multiple views on my tagged data, and not show any sign of sluggishness even if I do a full-text content search over 10 years and Gb's of email data stored in multiple accounts.
 Opera does it all using an on-disk SQLite database to hold all that info and even learns Bayesian-style what labels should apply to what messages.

 WinFS was actually a good idea, and one that's never seen the light of day because of junk like alpha-blended clocks.
 The only decent thing that I've ever looked forward to in an OS and *nobody* has a working implementation on any OS that I've seen, despite evidence that it's more than do-able.

 If I wanted resiliency, I wouldn't be storing my data on an OS that can take hours to copy a few Gb's of data because of all the filesystem hooks and security checks it does, or can blue-screen the OS just by tweaking the wrong bit of an NTFS entry.
 Stop developing the junk and deliver on your promises of over a decade ago.